 Fruits and vegetables are natural sources of potassium which has shown to be effective in lowering blood pressure.
 Since some studies show that low levels of potassium may be related to hypertension, keeping a diet rich in plant foods can provide enough potassium to maintain adequate levels.

 Unsalted nuts are an excellent source of monounsaturated fats, the type which help lower your bad cholesterol (LDL) and increase your good cholesterol (HDL).
 Rich in antioxidants, nuts contain compounds which may reduce damage to blood vessels.
 These compounds also keep blood vessels healthy for unrestricted blood flow.

 Calcium is not only important for bones, but also for blood pressure regulation.
 However, while dairy foods are rich in calcium, high-fat dairy contains saturated fats which are not good for heart health.
 Non-dairy sources of calcium include soy beans, collard greens and calcium-fortified beverages such as almond milk.

 Limit Saturated Fat

 A DASH diet is low in saturated fats, sodium and total fat.
 Studies have shown that a diet low in saturated fats can decrease risk of heart disease and hypertension.
-Maintaining a low-fat diet and a healthy weight not only decreases the risk for high blood pressure, but also diabetes and heart complications.
+Plant foods are a great way to get nutrients, including protein, without too much saturated fat.
+Beans, lentils and tofu are excellent choices.

 Be Active and Limit Alcohol

 Finally, monitor your alcohol intake.
 One alcoholic drink is equivalent to either 12 ounces of beer, 5 ounces of wine or 1.5 ounces of 80-proof liquor.
 Men should limit their alcohol intake to two drinks or less per day and women should consume no more than one drink per day.
-In addition to aiding in weight management, reducing alcohol consumption may reduce blood pressure.
+Reducing alcohol consumption may reduce blood pressure.